A silky soft cat, the Cornish Rex loves to remain right next to her parent and must have some together time every day.

 CFA, ACFA , FIFe, TICA

-The Cornish Rex is an athletic cat and can appear inexhaustible in his love of running, jumping and playing.
+The Cornish Rex is an athletic cat and can appear inexhaustible in her love of running, jumping and playing.

 The Cornish Rex is a small to medium-sized cat.
-Because he stands high on his legs, he appears to be a large cat until you pick him up.
-Looked at from the side, the underside of his body follows the upward curve of backbone forming an upward curve.
+Because she stands high on her legs, she appears to be a large cat until you pick her up.
+Looked at from the side, the underside of her body follows the upward curve of backbone forming an upward curve.

-Because of the slender boning on the Cornish Rex, he may feel almost dainty, but this cat is athletic and not at all fragile.
+Because of the slender boning on the Cornish Rex, she may feel almost dainty, but this cat is athletic and not at all fragile.

 The coat of the Cornish Rex is unique among cats.
 It is silky and soft but forms itself into waves that look a bit like corn rows.

-The Cornish Rex becomes involved with his owner.
-He loves to be right next to his owner and must have some time together every day.
-Many Cornish Rex will do anything to be with their owners and will even learn to walk on a lead in order to spend more time together.
-In general, they love being handled by their owners.
+The Cornish Rex becomes involved with her parent.
+She loves to be right next to her parent and must have some time together every day.
+Many Cornish Rex will do anything to be with their parents and will even learn to walk on a lead in order to spend more time together.
+In general, they love being handled by their parents.

 The Cornish Rex is agile and loves to jump, run, and play.
-When he is playing, he can appear to be inexhaustible.
-He should have interactive exercise as well.
+When she is playing, she can appear to be inexhaustible.
+She should have interactive exercise as well.

 In 1950 in Cornwall, England, the first Cornish rex kitten was born.
 He was the result of a spontaneous mutation, born of a barn cat and an unknown sire.
 Nina Ennismore, who made this discovery, had bred and exhibited rex rabbits, so she knew this cat was special cat.
 She took this curly-coated cat into her home, named him Kallibunker, and began what became the Cornish rex breed.